St Andrew Undershaft Church, London

 Straight and Curved Glass Balustrades, Frameless Glass Doors into a Stone Arch, Structural Window Guards.

-St Andrews Undershaft church is located in the centre of London at the foot of the iconic Gherkin.
+St Andrew Undershaft Church is located in the centre of London at the foot of the iconic Gherkin.
 Originally built in medieval times in 1147 and subsequently rebuilt three times the current building was constructed in 1532.

 The Undershaft was recently redeveloped as a formal meeting place whilst maintaining the historical features of the building.
 The project included the construction of a raised platform at one end of the nave, with facilities underneath.